fishcus/KAP-manual/en/introduction/README.md

 ## Kyligence Analytics Platform

-Kyligence Analytics Platform (KAP) is a big data analytics product base on Apache Kylin.
+Kyligence Enterprise is a big data analytics product base on Apache Kylin.
 It provides sub-second SQL query capability on tens of billions of records, enables simple and agile analytic features for enterprise users, analysts and engineers.
-KAP has been adopted by many big companies from different industries to tackle various big data challenges.
+Kyligence Enterprise has been adopted by many big companies from different industries to tackle various big data challenges.

-KAP offers following features:
+Kyligence Enterprise offers following features:

 * __Sub-second Query Latency__